X4BNet/x4b-status/content/issues/2025-03-10-dallas-potential-issue-with-cogent.md

   - DAL1
 severity: disrupted
 ---
 *Update* Upstream has installed a workaround and is looking to drop cogent in the near future.
 We have been able to restore routes to Dallas PoP.
+If you encounter any Dallas issues please let us know.

 *Update* We still await upstream fix